robmcmullen/omnivore/README.rst

 going to debug or recompile those specific .pyx files.
 Cython is not needed for hacking on the python code.

-Should you change a cython file (currently only omnivore/utils/wx/bitviewscroller_speedups.pyx), use the command ``python setup-cython.py`` to turn that into a C extension, then use ``python setup.py build_ext --inplace`` to regenerate the dynamic libraries.
+Should you change a cython file (e.g. omnivore8bit/arch/antic_speedups.pyx), use the command ``python setup-cython.py`` to turn that into a C extension, then use ``python setup.py build_ext --inplace`` to regenerate the dynamic libraries.

 Plugins
 -------